A01706702/alligator/README.md

 9. ### handle_Response
 	* OK or ERROR handling with switch case.
 Will be changed to dictionary structure for error specific
 10. ### handleErrorCode
-	* different implementation of handle response with struct and error codes array
+	* different implementation of handle response with struct and error codes array (check error_handling.c)